 With great effort and expertise by all those involved, the results proved transformative:

-“EFACS E/8 is really, really intuitive,” he sums up.
-“It’s so logical – as long as you follow the processes, it’s simple and obvious and does what you expect.
+“EFACS E/8 is really, really intuitive, it’s so logical – as long as you follow the processes, it’s simple and obvious and does what you expect.
 Why can’t all ERP systems be like that?”

 To read about Siderise’s journey with EFACS E/8 and Exel in full, click here.